Intestine Transplant Program

 For children with irreversible intestinal failure, Seattle Children’s has the only program in the Pacific Northwest – and one of only a handful in the country – that has specialists who can perform intestine transplants.
 We provide care before, during and after the transplant surgery.

-Our intestine transplant team is led by two internationally recognized doctors, Drs.
-Simon Horslen and Jorge Reyes, who have performed close to 1,000 transplants in children needing new intestines or both liver and intestines.
+Our intestine transplant team is led by the internationally recognized Dr. Jorge Reyes, who has performed more than 1,000 transplants in children needing new intestines or both liver and intestines.

 We also have the only complete Intestinal Rehabilitation Program in the Pacific Northwest.
 This program helps children restore their intestinal function through diet, medication and nontransplant surgery.
 With recent advances in intestinal rehabilitation, we have greatly reduced the need for intestine transplants in children.